 The College has chartered a number of student organizations on the campus, including general and special interest groups, honor societies, service clubs, and social groups.
 These organizations cover a wide variety of interests and activities.
-Membership is open to all students who qualify: Race, color, creed, age, sex (except wherein gender is the fundamental basis for that organization by approved charter provisions) and national origin not being factors considered in qualification.
+Membership is open to all students who qualify, without regard to age, color, creed, handicap, marital status, national origin, race, religion or sex (except wherein gender is the fundamental basis for that organization by approved charter provisions) and national origin not being factors considered in qualification.

-The following groups are or recently have been active, recognized OWJC student organizations (Descriptive briefs of these groups may be found in the current Student Handbook.):
+The following groups are or recently have been active, recognized OWIC student organizations (Descriptive briefs of these groups may be found in the current Student Handbook.):